stephenhouser/node-red-contrib-flexradio/PROTOCOL.md

 These are used to document what we want the data to look like and can be used as test cases.

+## Special Notes

+* Handles and identifiers are interpreted as hexadecimal numbers and reflected in NodeRed as decimal numbers.
+In several cases, e.g. the delivery of handles, the flexradio does not prefix these numbers with the conventinal `0x` but they are indeed hexidecimal numbers and interpreted as such.

 ## Discovery messages

 ### Raw TCP data